Thiago Monteiro (tennis): Equipment and endorsements

+Performance timelines

-Singles performance timeline
+Singles

-Current through the Erste Bank Open.
+Current through the 2025 French Open.

-Record against other players

-Record against top 10 players

-Monteiro's match record against those who have been ranked in the top 10 (ATP World Tour, Grand Slam, and Davis Cup main draw matches).
-Active players in bold.

-Top 10 wins

-Monteiro's match record against players in the top 10 at the time of the match (ATP World Tour, Grand Slam, and Davis Cup main draw matches).

-National representation
+National and international representation

 Davis Cup

-As a Junior, Thiago participated in the Junior Davis Cup, playing in 2010.
+As a Junior, Monteiro participated in the Junior Davis Cup, playing in 2010.
 The Brazilian team finished in the 7th position that year.

-As a senior, Thiago Monteiro was first nominated to play for Brazil in Davis Cup after reaching the No. 2 spot in singles for his country.
+As a senior, he was first nominated to play for Brazil in Davis Cup after reaching the No. 2 spot in singles for his country.
 He played against Belgium in 2016, with Brazil losing the tie 0–4, and returning to the Zonal Group.
 Thiago was later nominated to play against Ecuador in 2017.
 He won his two matches, including the final match of the tie (a dead rubber).

 Monteiro was the no.1 singles player for Brazil against a Japanese team who missed most of its top players in a tie to decide a World Group spot for 2018.
-However, Brazil failed to capitalize on the opportunity, with Monteiro losing both matches.
+However, Brazil failed to capitalize on the opportunity, with both matches lost boy him.

 Being the team singles No.1 for a second time, this turn against the Dominican Republic, Monteiro failed to confirm his ranking superiority, losing his second match against No.184 José Hernández-Fernández after winning against Roberto Cid Subervi.
 Brazil went on to win the tie 3–2, anyway, in the 1st round of the 2018 Davis Cup Americas Zone Group I.

-Currently, Thiago sports a 7–6 record in Davis Cup matches.
+Currently, Monteiro holds a 7–6 record in Davis Cup matches.
 He has played only singles matches thus far.